lxnt/rendumper/README.rst

     lrwxrwxrwx 1 lxnt lxnt       39 Dec 31 16:38 platform_sdl2.so -> /tmp/prefix/lib/dfmodules/platform_sdl2.so
     lrwxrwxrwx 1 lxnt lxnt       42 Dec 31 16:38 renderer_sdl2gl3.so -> /tmp/prefix/lib/dfmodules/renderer_sdl2gl3.so

 Notice renamed libgcc_s.so.1 and libstdc++.so.6.
+You may as well delete them.

 Launch as usual.

-Note that TTF support will kick in only when the number in init.txt's TRUETYPE token matches the current tileset tile height and there is no zoom in/out.
+Shaders' source gets embedded into the renderer binaries, but they will attempt to read it from data/shaders directory before using embedded one.

 i686-w64-mingw32 build
 ^^^^^^^^^^^^^^^^^^^^^^